 (P.S: I saw you in my dreams again tonight.
 To think that we would meet here….

-If you happen to have any good news, no matter how many times you’ve told me of it, I’d be happy if you could write it down.
+If you happen to have any good news, no matter how many times you’ve told it, I’d be happy if you could write it down for me.